The Extras Page

 The 2.1l 1989 Vanagon Synchro (2 photos).

-The Vanagon Synchro
+The (Old) Vanagon Synchro

 Just before getting into GreenWheels, I got rid of the Jetta and picked up a 1.9l 1986 Vanagon "Weekender" edition.
 It provided plenty of cargo space and ran fine without too much attention, but it was slowly rotting from the bottom up thanks to our New England Winters and liberal use of salt on the roads.
 Eventually I had to take that off the road as the brake and cooling lines in the under carriage were rusting away and creating an unsafe vehicle.
-I replaced that with a 2.1l 1989 Vanagon Synchro, which is what I'm still driving today.
+I replaced that with a 2.1l 1989 Vanagon Synchro.
 This vehicle belonged to one of my partners from GreenWheels who purchased it long ago from a friend of his in Oregon.
 It was only used in Oregon to haul the family on occasional ski trips, and when my friend purchased it he did the same thing with it here in New England - it sat most of the year, and only made a few trips to Vermont for family outings.
 He took good care of it mechanically, and it has very little rust since it didn't get driven much.
 As his kids got older, he found he didn't need it anymore and offered it to me at a very attractive price.

 click to enlarge